SAMMISolutions/docs/doc_posts/_commands-statements/repeat.md

 ---

 Instantly repeats all the commands inside the block for a specified number of times.\
-This is useful for instantly retrieving multiple values from File: Load Value/String or from Stack: Pull command.
+For example, this is useful for instantly retrieving multiple values from File: Load Value/String or from Array: Pull command.

 | Box Name | Type | Description |